lim-Qizhen/tys_frontend/README.md

 Upon a student login, the relevant exam papers will be sorted by subject and completion status.

+Students can attempt a question paper,

+and review it later.

 ### Codes and Struggles
 1. Planning the database and the necessary APIs for the student papers

     a.
 Which tables to create and the type of data they should store (how minuscule)

     b.
 When and where a record should be saved

-3. Preparing the clickable drop down list of all relevant question papers using what is given from the database
+2. Preparing the clickable drop down list of all relevant question papers using what is given from the database

    a.
-Since the number of subjects must be retrieved from the database, the required states used is dynamic
+Since the number of subjects, and which papers are completed, must be retrieved from the database, the required states used is dynamic
-   b.
-Having to sort out the incomplete and completed papers to be displayed on the student homepage

 ### Possible Extensions
 1. Adding a class table for students and teachers to be linked so that teachers can monitor their students' progress